Identifying vital nodes through augmented random walks on higher-order networks: Methodology Higher-order Augmented Random Walk (HoRW)

 By employing the augmented transition matrix $\widetilde{M}$, we can capture both the pairwise and higher-order interactions within the network.
 To obtain the node importance ranking, we compute the stationary probability distribution of the augmented random walk process on the multi-order graph.

 Specifically, the state transition equation for augmented random walk in our method is as follows:

-Here, $Rw(t)$ denotes the vector whose $i$-th item represents the probability of reaching node $i$ as the moment $t$.
-The iteration terminates once the distribution converges, and the stationary probability distribution ranks nodes in order of importance.
+Here, $\pi(t)$ \del{$Rw(t)$} denotes the vector whose $i$-th item represents the probability of reaching node $i$ at step \del{the moment} $t$.
+The iteration terminates once the distribution converges, i.e., $\| \pi(t) \|_2 \leq \varepsilon$, ($\varepsilon=0.01$ is adopted in experiments), and the stationary probability distribution ranks nodes in order of importance.
 The proof of convergence will be provided in the subsequent section.

 We construct a toy network to scrutinize the variation tendency of the proposed Higher-order Augmented Random Walk (HoRW) on node ranking as $s$ changes, as depicted in Fig. \ref{fig3}.
 We pick three pairs of nodes to analyze the effectiveness of HoRW below.
-Additionally, we tested the effectiveness of the HoRW on several real-world networks in section \ref{RankingReal}.
+Additionally, we tested the effectiveness of the HoRW on several real-world networks.

 \unskip

 \textbf{Comparing Nodes $Q$ and $R$}.
 Nodes $Q$ and $R$ exhibit equal importance according to HoRW (s=0), as they are both constituents of the same triangle and exhibit symmetry in the network topology.
 However, as we transfer from HoRW (s=0) method to HoRW (s=1), the importance of these two nodes progressively increases.
 This is because, initially, they would be subject to a localization effect where the more important node $P$ would absorb the importance of $Q$ and $R$.
 In our approach, however, the redistribution of information within the higher-order structures mitigates this effect, leading to an increase in the importance of these nodes.